Florida Derby 2026 predictions, odds, time: Picks from horse racing expert who hit Kentucky Derby trifecta

 Gene Menez, who hit the a Kentucky Derby trifecta last year, has revealed his 2026 Florida Derby best bets

 One of the top 2026 Kentucky Derby qualifiers is set for Saturday as the 2026 Florida Derby runs at Gulfstream Park in Hallendale Beach Fla.
 A whopping 25 eventual Kentucky Derby winners have also run at the Florida Derby, more than any other Kentucky Derby prep race.
 The Florida Derby 2026, which is a Grade-I race run at 1 1/8 miles, has a post time of 6:42 p.m.
-ET.
+ET, and there will be six horses in the field after multiple scratches leading up to the race.

 The latest 2026 Florida odds list Chief Wallabee as the 2-1 favorite, followed by Commandment (5-2), Nearly (3-1) and The Puma (9-2).
 Before making any 2026 Florida Derby picks, be sure to see the horse racing predictions from SportsLine's Gene Menez.